krypted/jamf_salesforcecases/README.md

 Salesforce Cases Plug-in To Look Devices Up In Jamf Pro
 Updated: September 25, 2017

-The following are instructions for installing the crypted integration package.
+The following are instructions for installing the integration package.
 The integration is delivered as a managed package.

 # Install and Configure package